adsabs/adsabs.github.io/_includes/_blogcontent/2024-08-01-data-linking-III.md

 <br>

 The collection of indexed data products that is the most suitable to use as an example is that of VizieR data catalogs.
 In total there are currently 20,432 of these records with 10,361 total citations.
 VizieR provides the most complete library of published astronomical catalogs (tables and associated data) with verified and enriched data.
 Given the size of this collection and the limitations of the available analysis tools within SciX, we will explore a subset of these records.

-Focussing on the [5,000 most recent VizieR data catalogs](https://scixplorer.org/search?q=topn(5000%2C+bibstem%3AyCat%2C+date+desc)&sort=score+desc%2Cdate+desc&p=1), we discover that they have been [cited by just under 800 publications](https://scixplorer.org/search?q=citations(topn(5000%2C+bibstem%3AyCat%2C+date+desc))&sort=citation_count+desc%2Cdate+desc&p=1); [close to 600 of these](https://scixplorer.org/search?q=citations(topn(5000%2C+bibstem%3AyCat%2C+date+desc))+property%3A(openaccess+data)&sort=citation_count+desc%2Cdate+desc&p=1) are Open Access publications with links to data.
+Focusing on the [5,000 most recent VizieR data catalogs](https://scixplorer.org/search?q=topn(5000%2C+bibstem%3AyCat%2C+date+desc)&sort=score+desc%2Cdate+desc&p=1), we discover that they have been [cited by just under 800 publications](https://scixplorer.org/search?q=citations(topn(5000%2C+bibstem%3AyCat%2C+date+desc))&sort=citation_count+desc%2Cdate+desc&p=1); [close to 600 of these](https://scixplorer.org/search?q=citations(topn(5000%2C+bibstem%3AyCat%2C+date+desc))+property%3A(openaccess+data)&sort=citation_count+desc%2Cdate+desc&p=1) are Open Access publications with links to data.
 Figure 4 illustrates the range of topics covered by these publications by creating the Paper Network.
 The Publications facet for these citations shows that they mostly come from the well-known astronomy publication venues and the Institutions facet (see figure 4, right) indicates that the authors of the citing publications work at a wide range of locations.
-The citing publications are also represented in many so-called bibliographic groups ("bibgroups"); these are curated lists of publications for institutes, missions or instruments.
+The citing publications are also represented in many  bibliographic groups ("bibgroups"); these are curated lists of publications for institutes, missions or instruments.

 <div class="text-center">
     <img class="img-thumbnail" src="{{ site.baseurl }}/blog/images/data_linking_III_f4.png" />